brodycj/cordova-sqlite-evplus-legacy-attach-detach-free/README.md

 ## Announcements

+- Support for _reading_ BLOB values (from pre-populated databases) for Android and iOS
 - ATTACH/DETACH is now supported as described below.
 - Pre-populated database support for Android, iOS, ~~and Windows "Universal" (_broken_)~~, usage described below
 - REGEXP is now supported for Android and iOS platforms.